CPJKU/search-result-bias-metrics/README.md

     - In the section `Passage Retrieval`, find the file named `Collection(10/26/2018)` and download it (it is approximately 3GB in size).
     - Save the downloaded .tsv file in the folder `SRB > MSMARCO`.

-All other necessary data and ressources are provided in this repository and described below:
+All other necessary data and resources are provided in this repository and described below:

 2. **Query Set:**
 The set of queries is based on data from the User Study by Kopeinik et al. [1] (https://github.com/CPJKU/user-interaction-gender-bias-IR).
 Gendered variations of the queries were addded by us.